knative/serving/DEVELOPMENT.md

 `cluster-local-gateway` Service is deployed in namespace `istio-system` or not (you can check by running
 `kubectl get service cluster-local-gateway -n istio-system`).
-If it's not installed, please install it with following command.
+If it's not installed, please install it with the following command.
 You could also adjust parameters if needed.

 ```shell